 1941 Cadillac Series 62 Convertible Coupe poster

+1941 Cadillac Series 62, the new kid on the block.
 1941 was a watershed year at Cadillac, when the La Salle brand was discontinued and its replacement, the Cadillac Series 62, was introduced.
 Production of the 16-cylinder engine also came to a halt, and all Cadillacs would now be powered by the same engine; a 346-cubic-inch, 150 hp V8.
-Another first for this mark was General Motors’ brand new fully-automatic transmission, Hydra-Matic.
+Another first for this marque was General Motors’ brand new fully-automatic transmission, Hydra-Matic.
 It was available only in a deluxe version, and retailed at $1,645.

 GM design chief Harley Earl worked with Cadillac studio head Bill Mitchell, who would succeed Earl as vice-president of design at GM in 1958, (see Chevrolet Impala story HERE) to create the 1941 Cadillac series.
 This car would become recognised as one of the great automobiles of the twentieth century.